Otitis ear inflammation. Otitis - all about symptoms, signs, complications and treatment with traditional and folk remedies. Home remedies

 Diagnostics

-• computed tomography, abbreviated CT, of the temporal parts allows you to identify complications and the depth of pathology, damage to bone tissue, the presence of neoplasms;
+• computed tomography, abbreviated CT, of the temporal parts allows to identify complications and the depth of pathology, damage to bone tissue, the presence of neoplasms;

 • vestibular tests reveal the degree of dizziness and the ability to maintain balance;

-• in some cases, an examination by a therapist is necessary.
+• In some cases, an examination by a therapist is necessary.

 Spicy